liuyanyi/transformers-bge-m3/README.md

 # BGE-M3 in HuggingFace Transformer

+> [!Warning]
-> **WARNING**: This is not an official implementation of BGE-M3.
+> This is not an official implementation of BGE-M3.
 Official implementation can be found in [Flag Embedding](https://github.com/FlagOpen/FlagEmbedding) project.

 ## Introduction